jrouvier/esphome-emporia-vue-utility/docs/protocol-meter-reading.md

 # Meter Response Payload

-The meter reading response contains 152 bytes of payload, most of which seems to always be zeros.
-The below table details the payload format.
+The meter reading response contains 152 bytes of payload, most of which seem to always be zeros.
+The fields in the payload have a mix of sizes and just to make things more confusing, the use of LSB / MSB byte ordering is inconsistent.
+The below table details the payload format that's been reversed engineered so far.
 Blank cells have never been seen to be anything other than zero.
-Note the table is zero-indexed
+Note the table is zero-indexed (starts at byte zero, not byte 1)

 <table  style="width:20%">
   <tr>   <td></td>